kellypeng/scentmate_rec/project_proposal.md

    2. Item content similarity (Jaccard similarity, cosine similarity)
    3. Word2Vec
    4. Non-Negative Matrix Factorization (NMF)
-3. **Collaborative Filtering** focus on the relationship between users and items.
+3. **Collaborative Filtering Recommender** focus on the relationship between users and items.
 Similarity of items is determined by the similarity of the ratings of those items by the users who have rated both items.
-4. **Matrix Factorization** is an entirely different approach to estimate the blank entires in the utility matrix.
-Because the utility matrix is actually the product of two long, thin matrices, we can use this property to decompose utility matrix and use a relatively small set of features of items and users to predict the reaction of most users to most items.
+   1. Item-item similarity
+   2. User-user similarity
+   3. Matrix Factorization

 For this project, I will implement different approaches.
 For cold start problem, I will use content based models, for users with rating history, I will implement collaborative filtering and matrix factorization models.
 For each scenario, select the approach that returns the best prediction.